raydiak/Inline-Lua/README.md

 identifier).

 ### Inline::Lua::Userdata

+Full userdata is supported for passing and returning.
+This class doesn't do much else yet (besides the same metatable support which exists on all objects), but will eventually provide some native data structures to Perl, e.g.
+Pointer[void].

 ### Inline::Lua::Cdata

-Full userdata and cdata values are supported for passing and returning, as well as access as a function or array if supported by the object's metatable.
-These classes don't do much else yet, but will eventually provide some native data structures to Perl, e.g. Pointer[void].
+LuaJIT cdata is supported to the same extent as ::Userdata, directly above.

 ### LuaParent